This privacy notice tells you what to expect when Church Action on Poverty collects personal information. It applies to information we collect about:

 In the process of making a donation, signing up to our communications, and/or making an enquiry to Church Action on Poverty, you provide us with personal information.
 This may include your name and address, your contact details, your membership in a church or other group, and if relevant, your credit card or other payment details.

-When you supply information to us, we are legally obliged by the Data Protection Act 1998 to ensure that the information you have provided is only used for the purpose for which it was supplied, and to ensure that the data is kept securely.
+When you supply information to us, we are legally obliged to ensure that the information you have provided is only used for the purpose for which it was supplied, and to ensure that the data is kept securely.

 How your information helps us to achieve more